davepinch/pinchy.cc/scratchpad.md

 The foundation consists of pieces of information.
 This website is multidimensional.
 (you can browse time on the Internet Archive)
+This website is under construction.
+(pics of various historic under construction GIFs)
 ---
 after some time I realized i was awake i didn't know at the time, but it took me years to wake up